 Spur-throated locust: With no adults or nymphs reported in NSW during 2020 to date, there is a low risk of a widespread infestation developing during the remainder of autumn or spring 2020.

 Migratory locust: With no adults or nymphs reported in NSW during 2020 to date, there is a low risk of a widespread infestation developing during the remainder of autumn or spring 2020.

 The NSW Department of Primary Industries, Local Land Services and the Australian Plague Locust Commission continue to plan and prepare for any potential plague locust control program.

-Further information on the current situation is accessible from the Australian Government Department of Agriculture and Water Resources.
+Further information on the current situation is accessible from the Australian Government Department of Agriculture, Water and the Environment.

 |Australian Plague Locust Commission||1800 635 962|